dkcwd/dkcwd-zf2-munee/README.md

 ------------

 + PHP5.3.3+
++ Composer for installing and updating all dependencies
 + A Zend Framework 2 application you can use to work with the module
-+ Composer for managing the installation and updating of dependencies

 [Composer](https://packagist.org/) Installation Instructions
 ------------------------------------------------------------

-1. Go to your main ZF2 application `composer.json` file and add `"dkcwd/DkcwdZf2Munee": "*"` to the require section.
+1. Go to your main ZF2 application `composer.json` file and add `"dkcwd/dkcwd-zf2-munee": "*"` to the require section.
 1. Run `curl -s http://getcomposer.org/installer | php`
 1. Run `php composer.phar install`
 1. Make sure the `cache` folder inside `vendor/meenie/munee` is writable